alanleehc/llama-cpu/README.md

 ```

 ### CPU Inference of 13B, 30B and 65B models
 A little bit tricky part is that we need to unshard the checkpoints first.
+In this example, D:\Downloads\LLaMA is a root folder of downloaded torrent with models.
 Run the following command to create merged weights checkpoint:
 ```
 python merge-weights.py --input_dir D:\Downloads\LLaMA --model_size 13B
 ```